MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/protected-data.md

     1. Identify a configuration of Azure Firewall that meets necessary security requirements.
 Alternatively, identify a compatible third-party appliance that is compatible with Azure.
     2. Create a Resource Manager template to deploy the firewall with required configurations.
 8. Azure Blueprint:
-    1. Create a new Azure Blueprint called "Protected Data."
+    1. Create a new blueprint called `protected-data`.
-    2. Add the Firewall and Azure Security Center templates to the blueprint.
+    2. Add the firewall and Azure Security Center templates to the blueprint.
     3. Add the new policies for protected data subscriptions.
-    4. Publish the Azure Blueprint to any management group which current plans on hosting protected data.
+    4. Publish the blueprint to any management group which current plans on hosting protected data.
     5. Apply the new blueprint to each affected subscription, in addition to existing blueprints.

 ## Conclusion

-Adding the above processes and changes to the Governance MVP will help to mitigate many of the risks associated with security governance.
+Adding the above processes and changes to the governance MVP will help to mitigate many of the risks associated with security governance.
 Together, they add the network, identity, and security monitoring tools needed to protect data.

 ## Next Steps

 As cloud adoption continues to evolve and deliver additional business value, risks and cloud governance needs also evolve.
-For the fictitious company in this journey, the next step is to support mission-critical workloads.
+For the fictional company in this journey, the next step is to support mission-critical workloads.
 This is the point when Resource Consistency controls are needed.

 > [!div class="nextstepaction"]
 > [Resource Consistency evolution](./mission-critical.md)